d-morrison/IntroStatActivities/02-RG-study-design.Rmd

 ## Module 2 Reading Guide: Sampling, Experimental Design, and Scope of Inference

-### Section 1.3 (Sampling principles and strategies) {-}

-**Videos**

-* 1.3

-\setstretch{1.25}

-#### Vocabulary {-}

-(Target) Population:
-\rgs

-Sample:
-\rgs

-Anecdotal evidence:
-\rgs

-Bias:
-\rgs

-\rgi Selection bias:
-\rgs

-\rgi Non-response bias:
-\rgs

-\rgi Response bias:
-\rgs

-Convenience sample:
-\rgs

-Simple Random Sample:
-\rgs

-Non-response rate:
-\rgs

-Representative:
-\rgs

-#### Notes {-}

-Ideally, how should we sample cases from our target population?
-Using what sampling method?
-\rgs

-##### Notes on types of sampling bias {-}

-* Someone must first be _chosen_ to be in a study and refuse to participate in order to have **non-response bias**.

-* There must be a valid reason for someone to lie or be untruthful to justify saying **response bias** is present.
-Yes, anyone could lie at any time to any question.
-Response bias is when those lies are predictable and systematic based on outside influences.
-\rgs

-True or False: Convenience sampling tends to result in non-response bias.

-True or False: Volunteer sampling tends to result in response bias.

-True or False: Random sampling helps to resolve selection bias, but has no impact on non-response or response bias.

 ### Sections 1.4 (Observational studies), 1.5 (Experiments), and 1.6 (Scope of inference) {-}

 \setstretch{1}